OAR is temporarily Located in Duffy 104. Please ask for Christina Burney or call 508-565-1326.

 Stonehill College is committed to providing equal and integrated access for students with disabilities to its academic, social, cultural and recreational programs.
 This resolve is grounded not only in the law, including Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act and it's amendments, but also in Stonehill's own commitment to the inclusion of all members of the community.

-Located on the first floor of the library, the Office of Accessibility Resources (OAR) supports Stonehill’s unwavering commitment to providing a welcoming, supportive and inclusive environment for students with disabilities.
+Located in Duffy 104, the Office of Accessibility Resources (OAR) supports Stonehill’s unwavering commitment to providing a welcoming, supportive and inclusive environment for students with disabilities.
 The office is presently staffed by a director and shared office manager.